underhillanna/PhotosynQ-Documentation/help/_protocols_View_your_Protocols.md

 1. Go to your user profile by clicking on your user name in the top menu bar.
 If you are not signed in, do that first.
 2. Select the **Protocols** tab to list all of your Protocols.
 3. Click on a Protocol to get to the Protocol page with the Protocol description, the Protocol Code and the Comments.
-On the right hand-side, you will further find the Protocol category, the connected macro and compatible instruments.
+On the right hand-side, you will further find the Protocol category, the connected macro and compatible Instruments.

 #### Desktop App